microsoft/torchgeo/README.md

 landsat = landsat7 | landsat8
 ```

 Next, we take the intersection between this dataset and the Cropland Data Layer (CDL) dataset.
 We want to take the intersection instead of the union to ensure that we only sample from regions that have both Landsat and CDL data.
 Note that we can automatically download and checksum CDL data.
+Also note that each of these datasets may contain files in different coordinate reference systems (CRS) or resolutions, but TorchGeo automatically ensures that a matching CRS and resolution is used.

 ```python
 cdl = CDL(root="...", download=True, checksum=True)